Moses Gries - Rabbi of Temple–Tifereth Israel

 10311 Lake Shore Boulevard

-Moses Jacob Gries was born on January 25, 1868, in Newark, New Jersey, to Jacob and Kate Gries.
-He attended the University of Cincinnati and Hebrew Union College, graduating and receiving ordination in 1889.
+Gries, whose family was of Austro-Hungarian background, was born on January 25, 1868, in Newark, New Jersey, the son of Jacob and Katie Gries.
+He attended Hughes High School in Cincinnati, the University of Cincinnati, and Hebrew Union College, graduating in 1889 and receiving ordination in 1889.

 Gries’s first rabbinical position was in Chattanooga, Tennessee.
 On November 20, 1892, he succeeded Rabbi Aaron Hahn at The Temple.
 Gries became the first native-born Hebrew Union College-educated rabbi to serve in Cleveland.
 During his first eight years at the Temple, he affected radical changes in the congregation.
 All vestiges of German were discarded, the Union Prayer Book was adopted; Sabbath morning services were moved from Saturday to Sunday; English was substituted for Hebrew in Torah readings and most prayers, and Hebrew was removed from the religious school curriculum.